skeezerbean/SPP-LegionV2-Management/README.md

 You can use the **[Set Build]** button to set the build # for the client you're using to match in both config files, and database realm entry.

 You can use the **[Set IP]** button to set the hosting IP in the bnet config and database realm entry, as well as the WOW client config.wtf file to keep them the same.
+This is the IP you'd set for hosting the WoW server on the local LAN, or internet, depending on your setup and helps to keep those settings synced

 ### Changes -